lkcozy/code-notes/notes/communication/writing/writing_general.md

 - The agents minimized and `disregarded`(ignore) his experiences as he described his ordeal.
 - A in `concert with` B and C are working together to do sth.
 - The Fed `sat idly by` while the economy crashed and burned
+- What sculpture is to a block of marble, education is to the soul.
+- Books are the ever-burning lamps of accumulated wisdom.
+- leave virtual and kindness to your children instead of property.
+Only this can bring happiness to them.

 ## Negotiation